 Serving Suggestions

-You can also get creative with the dipping sauce by combining your 3-minute oil-free vegan mayo with other flavors such as sriracha mayo or wasabi mayo!
+Get creative with the dipping sauce by combining your 3-minute oil-free vegan mayo with other flavors such as in this Yuzu Mayo or even Spicy Sambal Chili Mayo!
 Want some garlicky dipping sauce?
 Then check out my Gochujang Aioli and Kimchi Aioli recipes!

-This delightful and nutritious sushi can be enjoyed as a flavorful appetizer, a light lunch, or a fun addition to a sushi party.
-In that case, you can check my other easy maki sushi recipes such as this Kappa Maki (cucumber roll), Umeshiso Roll (Japanese pickled plum and shiso leaves roll), Shiitake Roll, and Brown Rice Kimchi Sushi recipes.
+I’m also a fan of doing a sushi party.
+In that case, you can check my other easy maki sushi recipes such as this Kappa Maki (cucumber roll), Umeshiso Roll (Japanese pickled plum and shiso leaves roll), Shiitake Roll, Asparagus Sushi, Mango Roll, Peanut Avocado Sushi, and Brown Rice Kimchi Sushi recipes.

 It’s also super fun to let other people try natto for the first time and see their reaction!